kirti-singla123/Glamour-Heaven/README.md

 - Dashboard to view all bookings.
 - Accept or reject bookings with one click.
 - Add manual bookings if customers come directly.
 - Organized booking management with tables and actions.
+- WhatsApp notifications: Bookings accepted or rejected automatically send messages to customers using Twilio API.

 ---